Interbotix/ros_hros5/README.md

 # ros_hros5

-This is a work-in-progress version of a functioning ROS stack for the HR-OS5 robot.
-It's been composed of several open source projects and a resonable amount of my time.
-I hope you find this useful.
+This is a work-in-progress ROS package for the HR-OS5 humanoid research platform.
+It is a collaborate effort composed of several open source projects.

 Current hardware configuration: